From Good To Great: Life Coaching

 Definitely.
 Coaching is highly individualized, helping the couple hear themselves and each other, and to hear God more clearly; so that they all get on the same page.

 It helps them recognize where they’re different, and oftentimes where they’re more similar than they realize.
-Together they try to catch a clearer vision for what they want their marriage and family to be.
+Together they try to catch a clearer vision of what they want their marriage and family to be.

 Are couples impacted spiritually through coaching?